Mlondi Mveli Mdluli: Early career

-Upon the completing a master's degree in economics, Mdluli joined the South African Institute of Race Relations as Campaign Manager.
+Upon completing a master's degree in economics, Mdluli joined the South African Institute of Race Relations as Campaign Manager.
 He was responsible for spearheading and managing campaigns on socio-economic issues affecting South Africa, with a primary goal to influence government policy.

 In January 2024, Mdluli was appointed as a Senior Economic Researcher at the Centre for Risk Analysis, a leading South African think tank.
 During his time at the Centre for Risk Analysis, he notably developed the Maize Meal Porridge Index, a tool designed to illustrate the impact of food inflation on low-income households in South Africa.

 Mdluli held his position at the Centre for Risk Analysis until his election to Parliament in June 2024.

 Parliamentary career

 Mdluli was elected as a Member of Parliament, at the age of 26, following the 2024 South African general election.
-He is currently the youngest member of the Democratic Alliance caucus in the National Assembly.
+He is currently the youngest Member of Parliament in South Africa.